godylockz/static-toolbox/README.md

 Compilation is done automatically with GitHub Actions.
 The binaries are uploaded to the [release section](https://github.com/godylockz/static-toolbox/releases).
 The artifacts are also available in the artifacts of each GitHub Action.
 However, there are some limitations:

-* Downloading of build artifacts in GitHub Ations currently requires a GitHub account
+* Downloading of build artifacts in GitHub Actions currently requires a GitHub account
 * Blobs in build artifacts are zipped by the GitHub frontend by default, even zip files themselves!
 Build artifact zips may contain other zip files.
 * Build artifacts will expire after some time.